project-x-ml/generate_dummy_files/README.md

 ## Usage

-The `generate_dummy_files.py` script allows you to generate dummy files for various MIME types.
+Use the `phantom_file_forge` command-line tool to generate dummy files for various MIME types.

 ### Arguments